fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 ## 1. Spin New - Create a Spin application and choose a template

 `spin new` is the command you'll use to initialize a new Spin application.
-A Spin application consists of multiple components, which will be triggered independently.
+A Spin application can consist of multiple components, which are triggered independently.

 When you run `spin new`, you are provided with a list of available templates for a Spin component.
-Please pick any template, which starts with `http-` from the list.
+Please pick any template, which starts with `http-` prefix from the list.

 > **Note**
 > We recommend Rust, Python, JS, or TS.
 If choosing any other template, it is not guaranteed that all modules of this workshop can be completed successfully.